arcaniussainey/DroneBlocks2_Summer2024/notes/Python: Basics.md

 773
 ```

 We call the ```randint``` function from the ```random``` module, which generates a random number between the parameters we pass it.
 There are too many modules to comment on them all here, so instead we'll mention modules when and as needed, and the functions we'll need.
-Though, here is a couple of useful modules:

 ### time
 The ```time``` module provides tools for measuring time, waiting for a period time, getting the time, and timing functions.
 Some useful methods are: